tralamazza/rapleaf-proxy/Readme.md

 ## Webservice.js

   A dead simple webservice.js based implementation.
-This node module provides a free dynamic documentation page which can be accessed via browser on `http://localhost:8080/docs`.
+This node module provides a free dynamic documentation page which can be accessed via browser at `http://localhost:8080/docs`.

 ## MongoDB

   Honestly I could have used about anything to store this data.
-I chose mongo out of curiosity and because it has builtin MapReduce.
+I chose mongo out of curiosity and because it has builtin MapReduce (check `lib/module.js` for fields_count).

 ## Installation